bhavikbobde/CPH-VScode-extension/README.md

 # CPH-LeetCode-Extension

-The **CPH LeetCode Extension** is a VS Code extension designed to enhance your competitive programming experience on LeetCode.
-It allows you to fetch and store test cases directly from LeetCode problem URLs, run tests locally, and supports popular programming languages like Python and C++.
+The **CPH LeetCode Extension** is a Visual Studio Code plugin that simplifies the process of solving LeetCode problems.
+It helps you directly fetch test cases from problem pages, run your solutions locally, and supports multiple programming languages like Python and C++.

-## Features
+## Key Features

-### 1. **Fetch Test Cases from LeetCode**
+### 1. **Retrieve Test Cases from LeetCode**
-- Retrieve test cases directly from LeetCode problem URLs.
+- Input a LeetCode problem URL to pull test cases effortlessly.
-- Automatically parse the problem descriptions to extract input and expected output test cases.
+- Automatically extract the problem's input and expected outputs from its description.
-- Handle problems with multiple test cases seamlessly.
+- Supports problems with multiple test cases.
-- Store the fetched test cases in an organized format for local testing.
+- Organizes test cases locally for easy testing.

-### 2. **Test Case Storage**
+### 2. **Organized Test Case Storage**
-- Test cases are saved in a format compatible with the **Competitive Programming Helper (CPH)** extension.
+- Saves test cases in a structured, consistent format for local use.
-- Input files are saved as `input_1.txt`, `input_2.txt`, etc.
+- Input files are named as `input_1.txt`, `input_2.txt`, etc.
-- Output files are saved as `output_1.txt`, `output_2.txt`, etc.
+- Corresponding outputs are stored as `output_1.txt`, `output_2.txt`, etc.

-### 3. **Execute Code**
+### 3. **Run and Test Your Code**
-- Write your code in your preferred programming language (e.g., Python, C++).
+- Write your solution in the language of your choice.
-- Run your code against the fetched test cases.
+- Run your solution against the stored test cases.
-- The extension compares the actual outputs with the expected outputs for each test case.
+- Compares the program output with the expected output to identify discrepancies.

-### 4. **Multi-Language Support**
+### 4. **Supports Multiple Languages**
-- Supports multiple programming languages, including **Python** and **C++**.
+- Works seamlessly with popular programming languages such as **Python** and **C++**.

+---

-## Usage
+## Getting Started

-### Available Commands
+### Commands

-- **Fetch Test Cases (`cph.fetchTestCases`)**
+1. **Fetch Test Cases (`cph.fetchTestCases`)**
-  - Prompts you to enter a LeetCode problem URL.
-  - Fetches and stores the test cases locally in the extension.
+   - Enter the URL of a LeetCode problem to retrieve and save test cases locally.

-- **Run Test Cases (`cph.runTestCases`)**
+2. **Run Test Cases (`cph.runTestCases`)**
-  - Compiles and executes the code against the stored test cases.
+   - Execute your solution and test it against the stored inputs and outputs.

-  - Displays the results for each test case.
+---

 ### How to Use

-1. Open your coding workspace in VS Code.
+1. Open your project workspace in Visual Studio Code.
-2. Use the **Fetch Test Cases** command to retrieve the test cases from a LeetCode problem URL.
+2. Run the **Fetch Test Cases** command and provide the URL of a LeetCode problem.
-3. Write your solution in the editor, following the standard input and output format.
-For container structures (e.g., arrays), the input will include the size of the array followed by its elements (this applies to multi-dimensional or jagged arrays as well).
+3. Write your solution in the code editor.
+Ensure your program handles inputs using standard input/output.
+For data structures like arrays, the input format includes the size of the array followed by its elements.
+This pattern applies to multi-dimensional and jagged arrays as well.
-4. Use the **Run Test Cases** command to execute your solution and check the results.
+4. Use the **Run Test Cases** command to test your program.

+---

 ## Installation

-1. Clone this repository.
+1. Clone this repository to your local machine.
-2. Open the cloned repository in VS Code.
+2. Open the folder in Visual Studio Code.
-3. Run `npm install` to install the required dependencies.
+3. Run `npm install` in the terminal to install required dependencies.
 4. Press **F5** to launch the extension in a new VS Code window for testing.

+---

 ## Dependencies

-- **Puppeteer**: For web scraping LeetCode pages.
+- **Puppeteer**: Used for web scraping to fetch problem details and test cases.
-- **Child Process**: For executing code commands.
+- **Child Process**: Executes code directly from the terminal.
-- **Node.js File System**: For handling file operations.
+- **Node.js File System**: Manages file creation and storage for test cases.

+---

 ## Following extension guidelines